 What benefit is there to purchasing a higher assurance certificate?

 Low assurance certificates that perform domain-only verification encrypt just the connection.
-Higher assurance certificates perform the same encryption and provide peace of mind to customers by assuring them that the entire site belongs to a legitimate business.
+Higher assurance certificates perform the same encryption and provide peace of mind to customers by assuring them that the entire site belongs to a legitimate business, still we always suggest people to use a Virtual Private Network, for those who haven’t used one yet they can try AirVPN and use an AirVPN Coupon to get a discount.
+Google’s Android operating system has the largest installed base of smartphones around the globe with more than a billion daily active users – so it’s no surprise that has the best Android VPN apps which support the OS.

 There you have it – SSL in a nutshell!
 This is by no means an exhaustive dissertation, but it should equip you with a working knowledge of the SSL technology that is a necessity with today’s ecommerce sites.
 We’d enjoy any comments or feedback from your own SSL experience and expertise.
 Cheers!